MJRichardson/TypeSql/Readme.md

 So that's where we're coming from.

-##Availability
-Currently, the only TypeSql flavor available is C#.

 ##Show me some code!
 Here's how it works.
 We have some data in our relational DB.
 We want to query it.
 We write our parameterised SQL ( let's suppose its in a file called 'TurtlesByColor.sql' ).